Bottled Water For Atlanta Consumers

 According to a recent study by the IBWA, more than 63 percent of Americans choose bottled water as their beverage of choice.
 And 94 percent of Americans believe that bottled water is healthier than soft drinks.
 But what exactly does the phrase ‘bottled water’ mean?
 The definition is more complex than it might initially seem.

-Per the U.S. Food and Drug Administration (FDA), bottled water is a consumer food product; which means that strict standards of identity must be followed in order to legally call a bottle filled with water ‘bottled water’.
+Per the U.S. Food and Drug Administration (FDA), bottled water is a consumer food product; which means that strict standards of identity must be followed to legally call a bottle filled with water ‘bottled water’.
 The FDA requires that the “type” of water must be clearly printed on the label of all bottled water sold in the United States.
 To understand the FDA’s classifications, it is important to know the following terms.

-Artesian Water/Artesian Well Water: “This water is collected from a well that taps an aquifer—layers of porous rock, sand, and earth that contain water—which is under pressure from surrounding upper layers of rock or clay.
+“This water is collected from a well that also taps an aquifer—layers of porous rock, sand, and earth that contain water—which is under pressure from surrounding upper layers of rock or clay.
 When tapped, the pressure in the aquifer, commonly called artesian pressure, pushes the water above the level of the aquifer, sometimes to the surface.
 To bring water to the surface, other means may be used.”